webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 <line x1="0" y1="0" x2="100" y2="100"/>
 </syntaxhighlight>

-A '''polyline''' consists of a series of ''x''/''y'' coordinates specified within the '''points''' attribute, with items separated by either commas or whitespace.
+A [[svg/elements/polyline|'''polyline''']] consists of a series of ''x''/''y'' coordinates specified within the [[svg/attributes/points|'''points''']] attribute, with items separated by either commas or whitespace.
 This draws an arrow:

 <syntaxhighlight lang="xml">
 <polyline points="100,225 100,115 130,115 70,15 70,15 10,115 40,115 40,225"/>
 </syntaxhighlight>

-A '''polygon''' is the same as a '''polyline''', but the final coordinate is joined with the first:
+A [[svg/elements/polygon|'''polygon''']] is the same as a [[svg/elements/polyline|'''polyline''']], but the final coordinate is joined with the first:

 <syntaxhighlight lang="xml">
 <polygon points="100,225 100,115 130,115 70,15 70,15 10,115 40,115 40,225"/>